 Epsom salt, discovered in England in the 17th century, is a simple, inexpensive and accessible remedy for many health conditions.
-Commonly used to relieve sore muscles, constipation or to treat sprained ankles, Epsom salt has numerous other applications.
+Commonly used to relieve sore muscles, constipation or to treat sprained ankles, Epsom salt has numerous other uses.

 Epsom salt is also known as “magnesium sulfate.”
-Its chemical formula is MgSO4, which means it is comprised of magnesium, sulfur and oxygen, three essential elements required by the human body.
+Its chemical formula is MgSO4, which means it is comprised of magnesium, sulfur, and oxygen, three essential elements required by the human body.

 Epsom salt is classified as an anti-inflammatory, anticonvulsant, laxative, and a trace mineral.1